Alaska Fuel Sales and Distribution

 - Step 3: Transportation/Distribution

-Crowley transports fuel from refineries in Cook Inlet or other sources to Western Alaska via linehaul barges (large ocean-going barges) and then transfers the fuel onto shallow draft lighterage barges (small coastal barges) for final delivery to regional terminals or fuel hubs.
+Crowley transports fuel from refineries in Asia, the U.S. West Coast and Alaska to Western Alaska via line haul barges (large ocean-going barges), and then transfers the fuel onto shallow draft lighterage barges (small coastal barges) for final delivery to regional terminals or fuel hubs.

 - Step 4: Storage